US STOCKS-Wall St lower as iPhone X concerns hit Apple shares

 That, along with a few bearish brokerage calls on iPhone X demand, put its shares on track for their worst single-day percentage fall since Aug.
 10.

-The S&P technology index fell 0.84 percent, the biggest loser among the major S&P 500 sectors.
-The tech heavy Nasdaq fell 0.4 percent to 6,932.08 as high-flying stocks, including Facebook, Amazon, Alphabet and Netflix, declined.
+The S&P technology index fell 0.7 percent, the biggest loser among the 11 major S&P 500 sectors.
+The tech-heavy Nasdaq fell 0.37 percent to 6,934.14 as high-flying names such as Facebook, Amazon, Alphabet and Netflix declined.

 “It looks to me that technology sector, already paying the lowest in taxes of around 24 percent, will not get as much of an impact as the financial sector, which pays the highest,” said Sandy Villere, portfolio manager of the Villere Balanced Fund